gvwilson/sensibleadventures/nardica/nardica.md

 They reached Rothera two days later.
 The spotter traced lazy circles above them the whole way, its insect-eye cameras and microscopic core searching ceaselessly for signs of more trouble.
+"Shame it's not a bit bigger," Uncle Jack grunted.

+"That's trouble we don't need," Aunt Naggie responded.
+Skies the world over had been off limits since the end of the war---China-over-the-Sea didn't have enough satellites to watch everything all the time, but anything bigger much larger than a single person ran the risk of being fried.
+A few heavily armored aircraft still flew short missions here and there, or so the stories Iffy had found in the jungle claimed, but for most of humanity, flight had once more become the stuff of daydreams.

 Each time Wales emerged from his cabin for a few minutes to get some tea or use the toilet, the gossamer-winged drone drifted closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.
 Wales paid no attention to it, and little more to Iffy and her foster parents.
 "Good morning", "excuse me", and "no thank you" were all he seemed to have the energy to say.

 They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past mats of tweaked seaweed left over from someone's